-By the time an invoice gets to AP, they may only have half the time to pay.
-At this point, the manual invoice approval process wasted time and caused you to lose out on early pay discounts.
-Or worse, you get hit with a late fee.
+By the time an invoice reaches Accounts Payable, they may only have half the time to pay.
+At this point, the manual invoice approval process wasted time and caused you to lose out on early pay discounts, or worse, you get hit with a late fee.

 Invoice Approvals with Document Management and AP Automation

 In contrast to the manual process described above, an organization with document management and AP automation can route invoices to approvers via automated emails.

 Depending on the level of automation you want to achieve, AP automation can make the invoice approval process look like this: